Shock9616/MacProBot/README.md

   - Link to a quick tutorial on how to update DXMT in CrossOver
 - `/wallpaper`
   - Randomly select a wallpaper from the #wallpapers channel
+- `/whisky`
+  - Quick notice about Whisky's deprecation and some alternatives

 ### Admin/Mod Commands